Lab Members

 Thomas Botch (he/him)

-Tommy is a Cognitive Neuroscience graduate student co-advised by the FINN Lab and Robertson Lab.
+Tommy is a Cognitive Neuroscience graduate student in the FINN Lab.
 He received a B.S. in Psychobiology in 2017 from UCLA.
 After graduating, he worked as a research assistant for UCLA Center of Behavioral and Addiction Medicine, a cheesemonger, and, penultimately, a lab manager for the Robertson Lab.
 Broadly, Tommy is interested in how differences in brain and behavior drive individual experience under ambiguous circumstances.
 Specifically, how do state- and trait-based factors, across neurotypical and neurodiverse populations, influence the processing of information and resulting behavior.
 Outside of lab, Tommy enjoys hiking, playing music, cooking, and petting animals that cross his path.

 [Google Scholar] - [Email]